 These boots were made for walkin’.

-Seven years after the success of The Shining, director Stanley Kubrick turned his gaze upon the horror of war, ostensibly a serious version considering the black humor of his previous hit, Dr Strangelove.
+Seven years after the success of The Shining, director Stanley Kubrick turned his gaze upon the horror of war, ostensibly a serious version considering the black humour of his previous hit, Dr Strangelove.
 Full Metal Jacket was Kubrick’s attempt at breaking down the… well, breaking down of men during combat, as well as the less likely subject of the good ol’ American Boot Camp.
 Based on the semi-autobiographical novel by former US Marine Corpsman Gustav Hasford entitled “The Short-Timers”, Kubrick, together with screenwriter Michael Herr and Hasford, crafted a film of two distinct halves, echoing the work of the original novel’s duology of narrative.
 Set during the Vietnam War, and featuring a young, inexperienced cast, Full metal Jacket would go on to become a film mentioned in the same heaving breaths as Apocalypse Now and Platoon, Saving Private Ryan and All Quiet On The Western Front, as a classic of the anti-war genre.
 Although hindered by a disadvantageous, meandering second half, the film retains its potency thanks to a gallant central performance by Matthew Modine, and superb bit-roles to D’Onofrio, Ermey, Adam Baldwin and Arliss Howard, among others.

 In 1967, during the war in Vietnam, a group of new recruits to the US Marine Corp arrive at basic training, where they’re under the control of Gunnery Sergeant Hartman (R Lee Ermey), a hard-ass instructor who berates, harangues, harasses and obliterates the humanity out of the young men until they become well drilled soldiers.
 Among them, Private James “Joker” Davis (Matthew Modine), Private Leonard “Gomer Pyle” Lawrence (Vincent D’Onofrio), and Private Robert “Cowboy” Evans (Arliss Howard).
 Leonard appears to suffer from some emotional or mental deficiency, making him an unrelenting target of Hartman’s bile and anger.
 As the platoon haze Leonard for causing them undue grief, the young man eventually snaps, taking extreme action to stop further bullying from the belligerent drill instructor.
 Later, after Joker is assigned to the Army as a war correspondent, going into battle with other soldiers to report back to the military and to the documentary crews on the ground there.
 As he spends time inside the front lines, he discovers that who the enemy is isn’t entirely clear, and the war’s effect on the young boys filled with promise back in America has become one of degradation, dehumanization, and ultimately, death.